 Different themes are used throughout the multicultural-based stories in our Open Court reading program used in fourth grade.
 Students read the following novel: “By the Great Horn Spoon” which ties in with the Social Studies program.
 Development of the writing process is incorporated into all subject areas.
 Language usage is developed with a strong emphasis on the parts of speech, along with reinforcement of spelling skills through weekly assessment.

 Students are taught to solve one and two-step word problems, multiplication and division.
 Fourth graders explore place value, fractions, equivalent fractions, simplest form, and addition and subtraction of fractions.
 Students are taught to use various intermediate geometric terms and shapes.

 Our fourth grade science curriculum includes all the major Sciences: Life, Physical and Earth.
 Our students explore Life Science by studying animal behavior, adaptation and survival skills.
 They explore Physical Science by studying different types of energy and how it is produced and its effect on the environment.
 They explore Earth Science by learning about Earth's surface, landforms, earthquakes, volcanoes, and waves and tides.

 Fourth graders begin to develop critical thinking skills while studying the history and geography of California.
 Beginning with the Native Americans, California's rich and colorful past is explored in detail through the influence of the Spanish, to the days of the gold rush, and on to the growth and development of modern California.

-Special Events and Learning Opportunities:
+Field Trips, Special Events &Learning Opportunities: